Frequently Asked Questions (FAQs)

 While the engine is running, the hybrid launch assist system reduces the amount of engine acceleration torque required which, in turn, reduces the amount of emissions produced.
 While the unit is in PTO mode and the equipment is running in the all electric mode (ePTO), the chassis emits no pollution.

-No!
+During ordinary use, No!
 Plugging in the vehicle is recommended, but optional.
 The engine has the capability to recharge the batteries at any time during the operation of the vehicle.
 This feature permits use of the unit in remote locations where access to external power may not be available.
 When not recharged through the grid, the unit operates as a traditional hybrid.
 During longer operation, the engine has the ability to recharge the batteries decreasing down time.
 However, recharging using “off-peak” external power is less expensive, cleaner and more environmentally friendly.
 Trucks must be plugged in if left unused for long periods of time.

 The PHEV system has three types of charging methods.
 The first method is to plug the unit in and use electric grid power.
 The second method occurs if the battery is running low while the equipment is operating or the vehicle is being driven: the gasoline or diesel engine will recharge the batteries to sustain a minimum level of charge.
 The final method occurs while the vehicle is braking: the batteries will be recharged via regenerative braking.